-Position Statement The Association supports the efforts of the Local Government sector to recognise and respect Aboriginal cultural practices and places of meaning, through the development of lives of Aboriginal people today and contribute to an understanding by the whole community of our place and history.
-Reconciliation is about building better relationships between Aboriginal and Torres Strait Islander peoples and the wider Australian community for the benefit of all Australians.
+Position Statement The Association supports the efforts of the Local development of Reconciliation Action Plans.

+Government sector to recognise and respect Aboriginal cultural practices and places of meaning, through the the lives of Aboriginal people today and contribute to an understanding by the whole community of our place and history.
+Reconciliation is about building better relationships between Aboriginal and Torres Strait Islander peoples and the wider Australian community for the benefit of all